AsoSoft/CKB-Sentence-Dataset/README.md

-# CKB Speech Corpus
+# CKB Sentences Corpus for TTS and ASR

 ## Overview

-The CKB Speech Corpus is a comprehensive dataset of spoken Central Kurdish (CKB), designed to support research and development in speech processing applications.
-This corpus includes recordings across various topics and domains, offering a rich resource for tasks such as speech recognition, speaker identification, and speech synthesis.
-The dataset comprises clear and high-quality audio samples recorded from native speakers, ensuring linguistic diversity and accurate representation of the language.
+The CKB Sentences Corpus is a comprehensive dataset designed for various natural language processing (NLP) applications, specifically focusing on Text-to-Speech (TTS) and Automatic Speech Recognition (ASR) systems.
+This dataset contains 1000 sentences in Central Kurdish (CKB), covering a wide range of topics.
+The corpus is structured to provide diverse linguistic content, making it an invaluable resource for training and evaluating TTS and ASR models.

-## Corpus Composition
+## Corpus Details

-The corpus covers a wide range of topics, each represented by a set number of sentences.
-The following table provides an overview of the topics and the number of recorded sentences per category:
+The corpus includes sentences from the following topics, each contributing a specific number of sentences:

 | **Topic**             | **Number of Sentences** |
 |-----------------------|-------------------------|